sufangwang-npu/ATAC-DEA/README.md

 ## Citation

-  If you want to use this app, please cite as: ATAC-DEA: a web-based ATAC-seq data differential expression and annotation analysis application (in preparation)
+  If you want to use this app, please cite as: Shilong Zhang, Sufang Wang.
+ATAC-DEA: a web-based ATAC-seq data differential expression and annotation analysis application (in preparation)